Amy Duggar In ‘Marriage Boot Camp,’ Talks Being Abused By Male Relative

 “Who hurt you when you were a little girl?
 Who was someone that first brought you pain?
 And this person — I tried to hide it, I did.
 But the doctors were like, ‘No, there’s something there.
 There’s something bothering you.'”

 Talking about her alleged childhood abuse at the hands of a male relative wasn’t the only shocking thing that Amy Duggar has let slip during her on-camera marriage counseling experience.
-As International Business Times reports, the Duggar cousin (who confirmed tabloid rumors that she’s the “born out of wedlock” Duggar, reports Huffington Post), Amy also reportedly verbally attacked her husband Dillon in a shocking outburst during the filming of Marriage Bootcamp: Reality Stars.
+As International Business Times reports, the Duggar cousin (who confirmed tabloid rumors that she’s the “born out of wedlock” Duggar, reports Huffington Post) also reportedly verbally attacked her husband Dillon in a shocking outburst during the filming of Marriage Boot Camp: Reality Stars.

 #Hollywood #Amy_Duggar #Dillon_King #Duggar_Family Amy Duggar to Dillon King: Stop Acting Like a Rapist! https://t.co/B8wNLAWrYW pic.twitter.com/7wUwFLindh